floofnoodlecode/fansort-demo/README.md

 	"title": "Programming Languages"
 }
 ```
-`title` property is used as the default title for a new itemlist.
+The `title` property is required and it is used as the default title for a new itemlist.

 **Step 5**: Inside `lists/programming-languages`, create a `data.json` file and add the following text to it:
 ```json